tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the ClientHelloOuter.
 However, the client can send a "pre_shared_key" extension in the ClientHelloInner.
 In this case, when resuming a session with the client, the backend server sends a "pre_shared_key" extension in its ServerHello.
-This would appear to a network observer as if the server was sending this extension without solicitation, which would violate the extension rules described in {{RFC8446}}.
+This would appear to a network observer as if the server were sending this extension without solicitation, which would violate the extension rules described in {{RFC8446}}.
 Sending a GREASE "pre_shared_key" extension in the ClientHelloOuter makes it appear to the network as if the extension were